 PO Box 88

 In many cases, this registry has reunited birth parents and other willing family members decades after the adoption has occurred.

 What Is the Cost of Adoption in Missouri?

 The cost of adoption in Missouri varies on an individual case-by-case basis.
-In a personal domestic baby adoption, adoptive parents can agree to pay for the care and expenses of the potential birth parents.
+In a personal domestic baby adoption, prospective adoptive parents can agree to pay for the care and expenses of the potential biological parent.
 This might include: